AdornChoga/Javascript_Capstone/README.md

 - Run `npm install` to install the project's dependencies;
 - Run `npm start` to open the website using webpack live server or open dist/index.html with live server.
-- Or you can Fork it instead, and create a pull request to suggest some changes

 ## Visit And Open Files